 - Outreach for children: includes lessons on wildlife trafficking and animal behaviour.

-- School visits to CLZ’s Education Centre: lessons, conservation poems.
+- Six school visits per year to CLZ’s Education Centre: lessons, conservation poems.

 2. Annual community sport's day 'Rubatano' for both children and adults (since 2013): aims to promote relationships between the local community members, DNPW, lodges and other stakeholders outside of the law enforcement realm with which CLZ is often associated.